 - Protect: ORS works with organizations to evaluate partners’ existing security systems, and provide protection upgrades, guidance, and training to enhance the security of high-activity radioactive sources.
 ORS collaborates with partner organizations worldwide on sustainable security, including implementation of regulatory development, security planning and training, transportation security, response planning and training, and the strengthening of inspection and enforcement regimes.

 - Remove: ORS works with users of radioactive sources to assist with the proper removal of disused radioactive sources, helping to eliminate excess, unwanted, abandoned, or orphaned radioactive sealed sources that pose a threat to security, public health, and safety.
 In the United States, ORS manages the Off-Site Source Recovery Project, which recovers and disposes of disused radioactive sealed sources.
 Internationally, ORS collaborates with partners to repatriate U.S. origin radioactive sealed sources and supports partner country efforts to remove disused sources to a secure location.
-If you would like to learn more about NNSA’s recovery of disused and unwanted radioactive sources or to register your devices with NNSA for recovery, please click here.
+To learn more about NNSA’s recovery of disused and unwanted radioactive sources or to register your devices with NNSA for recovery, please click here.

 Since its inception, ORS and its predecessor organizations have:

-- Partnered with more than 1,500 sites in over 80 countries and all 50 U.S. states, plus Puerto Rico, to strengthen radiological security;
+- Partnered with more than 1,700 sites in over 80 countries and all 50 U.S. states, plus Puerto Rico, to strengthen radiological security;

-- Enhanced security at more than 2,100 buildings containing radiological material; including the installation of kits used to delay access on more than 540 radioactive source devices in the United States in collaboration with device manufacturers;
+- Enhanced security at more than 2,300 buildings containing radiological material; including the installation of kits used to delay access on more than 659 radioactive source devices in the United States in collaboration with device manufacturers;

-- Assisted with the removal of nearly 500 radioisotope thermoelectric generators worldwide, and deployed over 220 alternate power supplies, such as solar-powered systems; and,
+- Assisted with the removal of nearly 500 radioisotope thermoelectric generators worldwide, and deployed over 220 alternate power supplies, such as solar-powered systems;